rduivenvoorde/geiger_2_frost/README.md

 Sent CPM counts fo a Frost server from cpm-tube board connected to Wemos D1 mini

+Counting code based on Revspace version: https://github.com/revspace/geiger (creds for Revspace coders)

+There is A LOT of information in the code comments, please check there.

+TIPS:

+- to flash to ESP8266, make sure you flash with "Tools/Flash Size/4M (1M SPIFFS)" as we use the FS/filesystem
+- to 'silence' the board: just remove the little J1 jumper next to the buzzer

 ## Features

 - using WifiManager to configure wifi params